Dental Hygiene

 Dental Hygiene (BS) Program Outcomes:

-• Graduates will have the knowledge and skills necessary to provide comprehensive dental hygiene care to the general population including the adolescent, geriatric and special needs patient.
+• Graduates will identify the skills necessary to provide comprehensive dental hygiene care to the general population including the adolescent, geriatric and special needs patient.

 • Graduates will develop an expertise in the area of health promotion and disease prevention through assessment, planning, implementation and evaluation of community based oral health programs and effective interaction with diverse population groups.

-• Graduates will understand the role of leadership, management, and technology as it applies to dental hygiene practice.
+• Graduates will explain the role of leadership, management, and technology as it applies to dental hygiene practice.

 • Graduates will develop the skills necessary to analyze and apply scientific literature in the dental hygiene process of care.